 In fact, it’s possible to write your initial business plan in under an hour.
-I recently did this for a new product my company is working on and was able to quickly figure out our strategic goals and what it would take for us to be successful.
+I did this same exercise when exploring the creation of our product, Outpost, and was able to quickly figure out our strategic goals and what it would take for us to be successful.
 Even if you’ve never written a business plan before, you’ll be able to do this too.

 A Lean Plan is faster and easier to put together than a traditional business plan, yet it provides all the value of an old-school plan.
 You skip all the long-form writing and instead focus on short, simple descriptions of strategy and tactics.

 Do you really need a business plan?

 The world has changed a lot since the idea of business planning was formalized decades ago.
 Things move much faster now and it’s easier than ever to get a business started.
 And even if you can write up a viable business plan in under an hour, you may be asking is it really worth it?